African humid period: Effect on other climate modes

-The El Niño–Southern Oscillation is a major climate variability mode.
+The El Niño–Southern Oscillation is a major mode of climate variability.
 Paleoclimatology records from Ecuador and the Pacific Ocean indicate that during the early and middle Holocene ENSO variability was suppressed by about 30–60%, which can be only partially explained through orbital forcing.
-The Green Sahara may have suppressed ENSO activity, forcing a La Niña–like climate state, in a climate model this is accompanied by decreased upwelling and deepening of the thermocline in the Eastern Pacific as the Walker circulation shifts westward.
+The Green Sahara may have suppressed ENSO activity, forcing a La Niña–like climate state, in one climate model this is accompanied by decreased upwelling and deepening of the thermocline in the Eastern Pacific as the Walker circulation expands westward.
 Easterly winds in the western Pacific Ocean increase, while they decrease in the eastern.
-In addition, Atlantic Niño sea surface temperature patterns develop in the Atlantic Ocean.
+In addition, Atlantic Niño sea surface temperature patterns develop in the Atlantic Ocean and the South Atlantic High weakens while the circulation of the South Atlantic Ocean changes.
+However, the existence of serious model bias in the depictions of the equatorial Atlantic sea surface temperatures is a problem for simulations of its past climate and the Atlantic Niño state may only occur during marginal AHP conditions, being suppressed during its maximum.
+The Green Sahara may also induce a negative Pacific Decadal Oscillation pattern in the North Pacific, but without the corresponding precipitation changes in North America.
+(Note: While the source credits Sahara greening for mid-Holocene drying in the southwestern USA, the supplementary data do not indicate such a pattern in most models, or show that non-Sahara vegetation changes are responsible for the drying tendency.
+Studies often use vegetation changes in the entire Northern Hemisphere to infer their teleconnections, but the effects of vegetation changes in different regions may be distinct.)

-Remote effects of the AHP on climate have also been studied, although many changes are model-dependent and may also be inaccurate due to incorrect depictions of atmospheric dust distribution.
+Remote effects of the AHP on climate have also been studied, although many changes are model-dependent and may be inaccurate due to misrepresentations of atmospheric dust distribution.
 Whether the reduced albedo of the Sahara during the AHP contributed to, or increased cloud cover counteracted, the warming of the Holocene thermal maximum is model-dependent; dust changes did not have a major effect.
 The AHP would also influence SSTs in the Indian Ocean, although there is not much evidence about the mid-Holocene sea temperatures there.

 The AMOC transports heat from the Southern into the Northern Hemisphere and is implicated in starting the Holocene AHP an earlier AHPs after the end of an ice age.
 Various studies have been conducted to determine which effects reduced dust supply and the greening of the Sahara would have had on its intensity, with conflicting results on which effects would predominate.
 Increased heat transport either through the atmosphere or the ocean would result in warming in the Arctic.

-Gaetani et al. 2024 found that Green Sahara climate simulations feature warming throughout the Northern Hemisphere and a strengthening of the westerlies and their precipitation in the Atlantic but a decline along the North American West Coast.
-There are also changes in the North Atlantic Oscillation during winter, and a westward shift of the Walker circulation.
+Gaetani et al. (2024) found that Green Sahara climate simulations feature warming throughout the Northern Hemisphere and a strengthening of the westerlies and their precipitation in the Atlantic but a decline along the North American West Coast.
+There are also changes in the North Atlantic Oscillation during winter.
 The simulated temperature patterns, however, only poorly match temperature reconstructions.